o3de/o3de.org/content/docs/user-guide/programming/components/reflection/reflecting-for-serialization.md

 ---
-description: ' Learn how to reflect O3DE components in C++. '
 title: Reflecting a Component for Serialization and Editing
+description: Learn how to reflect Open 3D Engine (O3DE) components in C++.
-weight: 300
+weight: 50
 ---

 Components use AZ reflection to describe the data they serialize and how content creators interact with them.